 -Our responsibility begins with the willingness to acknowledge who we are and what we are and what we want to become.
-A player must realize what skills are good and need continued refinement to make the jump for the next season.
+A player must realize that his/ her good skills need continued refinement to make the jump for the next season.
 Secondly, a player must look at the other parts of his game that need reconstruction: hitting to the opposite field, bunting, strength training, losing weight, building muscle or reading books about baseball to gain knowledge about the game to build overall awareness.
 Those are just a few examples.

--The Best performers seperate themselves from others by knowing it, accepting it AND liking it.
+-The Best performers separate themselves from others by knowing it, accepting it AND liking it.
 A player must be confident in what he does and doesn’t know.
-Once a player accepts responsiblity for everything the growth as person and in this case baseball skills flourish.
-Taking responsibility for success and failures must be equal.
-To quote a former Mariner Bill Caudill ” My shoes aren’t so big that I can go out and, just because of who I am, get people out.”
+Once a player accepts responsibility for everything, the growth as a person and in this case baseball skills can flourish.
+Taking responsibility for successes and failures must be equal.
+To quote former Mariner Bill Caudill ” My shoes aren’t so big that I can go out and, just because of who I am, get people out.”
 Baseball is a game filled with failures and those who can accept this and move on and focus on their successes will in the long run become better ball players.

-1. Player is in control of his own fate
+1. Player knows he is in control of his own fate

 2. Player recognizes choices